Located in subregion/area: Montagne & Val de Reims / Massif de Saint-Thierry

 The producer status NM = négociant-manipulant means that purchased grapes can be included in the Champagnes.
 NM producers can be anything from small producers that supplement their own grapes with some that they buy in, to large Champagne houses that primarily rely on purchased grapes.
 ND = négociant-distributeur, which means that they at least partly sell Champagnes produced by someone else, but under their own name.

-- Mont d’Hor (ND), is said to have 14 ha of vineyards.
+- Mont d’Hor (ND), is claimed to have 14 ha of vineyards.
 The bottles I’ve seen specifies a négociant in Épernay as the producer.
+The range includes a vintage Champagne composed of 59% Pinot Noir, 27% Chardonnay, and 14% Pinot Meunier (refers to the 2004 vintage).

 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

-- Thierry Hotte, has vineyards in Brimont and Chaumuzy (in the Vesle et Ardre).
+- Thierry Hotte (RM, Facebook page), has vineyards in Brimont and Chaumuzy (in the Vesle et Ardre).
+Millésime Madame is a vintage Champagne composed of 50% Chardonnay and 50% Pinot Meunier.

-- Carole Noizet (RC), oak barrels are used for some cuvées and the vintage Champagne consists of a majority of Chardonnay and the rest Pinot Noir (60% Chardonnay in the 2008 vintage).
-The range also includes several different Ratafias, including three varietal Ratafias from Chardonnay, Pinot Meunier, and Pinot Noir.
+- Carole Noizet (RM, Facebook page), member of Vignerons Indépendants.
+Oak barrels are used for some cuvées and the vintage Champagne consists of a majority of Chardonnay and the rest Pinot Noir (60% Chardonnay in the 2008 vintage).
+The range also includes several different Ratafias, at least formerly including three varietal Ratafias from Chardonnay, Pinot Meunier, and Pinot Noir.
+A rather recent RM producer (otherwise they couldn’t be Vignerons Indépendants members), used to be RC.

-- Noizet-Crémont (RC), has about 5 ha of vineyards, including in Saint-Thierry, Thil, Pouillon, and Chenay.
+- Noizet-Crémont (RC, Facebook page), has about 5 ha of vineyards, including in Saint-Thierry, Thil, Pouillon, and Chenay.
 Oak barrels are used for at least one cuvée.

 - Wikipedia about this village in English, in French.